COVESA/ifex/ifex/templates/sds-bamm/sds-bamm-aspect-model.md

 ## Introduction

-The BAMM Aspect Model Generator converts VSC services to a valid BAMM Aspect Model according to the [BAMM Aspect Meta Model](https://github.com/OpenManufacturingPlatform/sds-bamm-aspect-meta-model), keeping as much as possible of the information from the VSC definition.
-It consists of a template ([sds-bamm-aspect-model](sds-bamm-aspect-model.tpl) and [sds-bamm-macros](sds-bamm-macros.tpl)) using the template framework of the vsc-tools project to parse and transform VSC services.
+The BAMM Aspect Model Generator converts VSC (IFEX format) services to a valid BAMM Aspect Model according to the [BAMM Aspect Meta Model](https://github.com/OpenManufacturingPlatform/sds-bamm-aspect-meta-model), keeping as much as possible of the information from the IFEX definition.
+It consists of a template ([sds-bamm-aspect-model](sds-bamm-aspect-model.tpl) and [sds-bamm-macros](sds-bamm-macros.tpl)) using the template framework of the IFEX project to parse and transform services.

 ## BAMM Aspect Meta Model
 The BAMM Aspect Meta Model (BAMM) allows the creation of models to describe the semantics of digital twins by defining